 For Elektra’s people, recording the Butterfield band at the Mastertone studios in New York in 1965, the challenges for considerable.
-The record label was founded in 1950 by Jac Holzman, at a serendipitous time: the folk-music revival was beginning later in that decade, and by the middle of the ‘60s it was truly the craze.
+The record label was founded in 1950 by Jac Holzman, at a serendipitous time: the folk-music revival was beginning was beginning to have a heart-beat; later in that decade, and by the middle of the ‘60s it was truly the craze.
 Folksingers were selling tons of records.
 Elektra had plenty of experience recording, say, Joni Mitchell singing “Babe, I’m Going to Leave You” as she sat, accompanying herself on an acoustic guitar, headphones on, singing into a 3-track mixing system.
 But recording the Butterfield band would be an entirely different, and difficult, project: these guys were electric, percussion-driven, loud.

 And Rothchild was right.
 “The Original Lost Electra Sessions” has 19 songs, an eclectic mix -- maybe too eclectic, without a compelling focus -- of traditional blues songs along with three written and recorded specially for these sessions.
 From the first song, “Good Morning, Little School Girl,” by Sonny Boy Williamson #1, the band sounds, well, lousy.
 Butterfield’s harp, which introduces the song, sounds thin and tinny.
 Sam Lay’s drumming feels hurried, almost frantic.
-Even Michael Bloomfield’s guitar has no authority in it.
-Butterfield’s repeated rendition of the basic riff on his D harp – 3-draw, 3-draw half-step bend, 3-draw, 3-draw half-step bend, 3-draw, 2-draw, 2-draw full-step bend – is hollow and rushed.
+Even Michael Bloomfield’s guitar has no authority to it.
+Butterfield’s repeated rendition of the basic riff on his D harp – 3-draw, 3-draw half-step bend, 3-draw, 3-draw half-step bend, 3-draw unbent, 2-draw, 2-draw full-step bend – is hollow and rushed.
 It is repeated during the I chord throughout the song without much variation in tone or rhythm.
 Good harp players, we hear often, combine repetition with variation.
 Here we have plenty of repetition with little variation.

 The third cut, “Help Me,” had been recorded in January, 1963, by Rice Miller (Sonny Boy Williamson #2), and climbed as high as #24 on the Billboard R & B chart.
 It is and was “the necessary classic for every self-respecting harmonica player,” and was based on “Green Onions,” by Booker T. and the MGs.
 The song would be covered by Junior Wells, Magic Slim, and others. (https://archive.org/details/encyclopediaofbl00herzh/page/450/mode/2up).
 It is a mid-tempo regular 12-bar blues, but the band again seems to be in a hurry here.
 Butterfield’s singing is somewhat improved, and his solo at the :58 mark on his B-flat harp is excellent.
 But Williamson’s and later versions were better.
 When Sonny Boy pleaded “Help Me,” he meant it.
 Butterfield's vocal, by contrast, sounds frivolous.